What are the next steps for the vision/how do we get involved?

 At PV, we are defining a disciple as someone who is following Jesus, being changed by Jesus, and is committed to the mission of Jesus.
 This means that we all take Jesus seriously in our everyday life.
 It means that our hearts and minds are being transformed by time spent with Jesus and it means that we are each, actively making disciples.

 initiative teams focused on the areas of Men’s and Women’s ministries, Building Bridges across race and ethnicities, discipling the next generation, first time guests, and our Sunday experience, from worship to class offerings, are praying and practicing spiritual disciplines together as they discern our next steps forward.
-God is shaping their efforts in unique ways and as they move into research and planning many more opportunities to lead and serve in these areas will be available.
+Groups are moving at their own pace as God directs them.
+If you would like specific information on a ministry or team, email the Vision Team.

 Is there a true A to B to C methodology or strategy that is in place or forming to achieve these goals or is it more of a 10,000 ft. view with the 40 days of prayer hoping to deliver our pathway to this?
 If there is more tangible specifics of how… what are they and what actual actions will it require from members?

 The simple answer to those questions is yes, all of the above.
 The 10,000-foot view shared on Vision Sunday is outlined in the “Vision Overview” on this page.
 While we pray together for 40 days over these initial strategies, PV shepherds and staff are also praying over the church to select volunteers that will begin to form an initiative team for each strategy listed in the “Begin Immediately” section.
 Staff and shepherds are also developing discipleship pathways to add on the individual level as well as in Sunday morning courses.

 Initiative teams will then pray, learn, research and discern together on the best way to implement each strategy.
 More members will be added, including youth who will lead alongside a discipler, as we go along.